-Marketing Fundamentals introduces you to the essentials of marketing (key concepts, methods of analysis, strategies and tactics) critical to managing profitable customer relationships in today’s dynamic, chaotic, fragmented and connected environment.
-You will learn how to acquire and retain the right customers through the application of consumer behaviour, market research, market segmentation, targeting, positioning, and customer relationship management.
-At a time when customer discretionary spending is scarce, competition is at an all time high, and customer data are literally exploding, marketers are under immense pressure to demonstrate a quantifiable return on marketing expenditure and effort.
-The challenge for marketers is to make sense of immense customer data and develop actionable strategies informed by customer information and behaviour.
-The end goal of this subject is not to simply develop a conceptual understanding of marketing but to imbibe a customer-centric orientation and a marketing mindset when addressing business issues.
+An introduction to the essentials of marketing critical to managing profitable customer relationships in today’s dynamic and connected environment.
+You will learn how to acquire and retain the right customers through the application of consumer behaviour, market research, market segmentation, targeting, positioning and customer relationship management.
+The primary aim of this subject is to foster a customer-centric orientation and a marketing mindset when addressing business issues.

 |Academic unit:||Bond Business School|

 |Subject title:||Marketing Fundamentals|